Smith & Wesson Model 19: History

 The .357 Magnum is the oldest "magnum" handgun cartridge.
 Smith & Wesson played a major part in the development and success of the cartridge and revolver that went with it.
 Firearms writer and experimenter Philip Sharpe is credited for its development during the 1930s when police agencies were asking for a more powerful round.
 S&W's Douglas B. Wesson agreed to produce a new revolver that would handle "high-intensity" .38 Special loads, but only if Winchester would develop a new cartridge.
 Elmer Keith, a well known author and wildcatter at the time, was experimenting with hand loading .38 Special ammunition beyond their original specifications, taking advantage of the newer and better designed firearm frames and metallurgy, and also played a major role in the development of the .357 Magnum.
 Winchester introduced the .357 Magnum, which was dimensionally identical to the .38 Special except for a .125 inch longer case, and the first revolvers (referred to as ".357 Magnum Models") were completed by S&W on April 8, 1935.

 Retired Assistant Chief Patrol Inspector of the U.S. Border Patrol, famous gunfighter, and noted firearms and shooting skills writer Bill Jordan consulted with Smith & Wesson on the design and characteristics of the Model 19.
 Jordan's idea for a "peace officer's dream" sidearm was a heavy-barreled four-inch K-Frame .357 Magnum with a shrouded barrel like the big N-frame .357 and adjustable sights.
 After a year of experimentation with improved-strength steels and special heat-treating processes, the result was the .357 Combat Magnum (later designated Model 19), with the first serial-number gun (K260,000) presented to Jordan on November 15, 1955.

-The .357 Magnum, four-inch barreled model was standard issue to uniformed officers of the former U.S. Immigration and Naturalization Service, as well as Patrol Agents of the U.S. Border Patrol, until both agencies adopted .40 caliber semi-automatic pistols.

 A rare S&W M19-3 was built for the French GIGN.
 In 1972, they ordered 500 of these revolvers that have serial numbers in the M&P range from D639300 to 639800.
 With only 500 guns produced, this is the rarest M19 version.
 This specific model 19-3 has a fixed sight and is pinned & recessed.
 It has a three-inch barrel.

 At some point in the 1960s or 1970s, gunsmiths would customize Model 19s by attaching a Colt Python barrel to them.
 The resulting guns were known as "Smythons" or "Smolts".
 Massad Ayoob of American Handgunner speculated that such a modification was done for the PPC, the Practical Police Course.